-If a lien holder holds the valid title, then a copy of the out-of-state title is necessary.
-A fax copy is acceptable.
-If the surrendering state provides electronic title issuance to the lien-holder, then a title confirmation statement should be provided and include information listing owner, vehicle and lien-holder.
-The License Commissioner office fax number is 256-233-6486.
-In many states the owner listing on the face of the title differs from payment books and tag receipts.
+If a lien holder holds a valid title, then a copy of the out-of-state title is necessary.
+A faxed copy is acceptable.
+If the surrendering state provides electronic title issuance to the lien-holder, then a title confirmation statement should be provided and include information listing the owner, vehicle, and lien-holder.
+The License Commissioner’s office fax number is (256) 233-6486.
+In many states, the owner listing on the face of the title differs from payment books and tag receipts.

 2. PROVIDE PHYSICAL INSPECTION OF THE VEHICLE (or State Form MVT 5-10)

 A physical inspection and verification of the VIN and descriptive data shown on the title application are required for each vehicle brought into Alabama with an out-of-state title.
 Vehicles and trailers may be brought to the Courthouse or State Form MVT 5-10 (download form) may be completed by a governmental law enforcement officer in Alabama.
 Utility trailers pulled by a bumper hitch are exempt from physical inspection.